ghaskins/riak_wiki/Home.md

 ![Riak Logo](images/riaklogo.png)

 Riak is a Dynamo-inspired database is being used in production by companies like Mozilla and Comcast.
-Riak scales predictably and easily and simplifies development by giving developers the ability to quickly prototype, test, and deploy their applications.
+Riak scales predictably and easily and simplifies development by giving users the ability to quickly prototype, test, and deploy their applications.

 A truly fault-tolerant system, Riak has no single point of failure.
 No machines are special or central in Riak, so developers and operations professionals can decide exactly how fault-tolerant they want and need their applications to be.